dizzylogicc/PanoTwist/README.md

 * Open the `PanoTwist.sln` file with Visual Studio 2013 (or later) with the [Qt plugin](http://doc.qt.io/archives/vs-addin/index.html) installed.
 * Point the project to where Qt5 is located on your system (`Qt5 menu -> Qt Options` and `Qt5 menu -> Qt Project Settings`).
 * Specify the include directories for Qt5, OpenCV and Exiv2 (`Project menu -> Properties -> Configuration Properties -> VC++ Directores -> Include directories`).
 * Add the following libraries for OpenCV and Exiv2 support to the project (`Project -> Add existing item`): libexiv2.lib, libexpat.lib, opencv_world310.lib, xmpsdk.lib, zlib1.lib.
 Note that library names may differ somewhat on your system.
-If these libraries are already among the project files, delete them first as they wouldn't be located at the same path on your system.
+If these libraries are already among the project files, remove them from the project first.
 * Build the project!

 ## License